replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ## Item Validation
-The supported validation types are:
+`regex is the supported validation type.
-- `regex`

 ### `regex`
 A `regex` can validate if the item's value matches the provided regular expression pattern.